Thornrose/lighthouse-web-notes/Week_1/Day_3/Day_3_General_Notes.md

   - from MDN: " returns a boolean indicating whether the object has the specified property as its own property (as opposed to inheriting it)."

   - using `this` - you CAN also use the name of the object, but `this` is preferable in case you need to change the name of the object (don't need to switch every "this" usage)
+  - more `this` notes are HAND WRITTEN, check

 - using variable declaration on nested objects like a "bookmark" .
 A good example from Julian Atanassian